A&M System Student Regent

 |June 1||By this date or “as soon after as practicable, the governor shall appoint one of the applicants to serve as student regent” for the A&M System “for a one-year term expiring on the next May 31.”|

 To be considered eligible for appointment as student regent, a person must be enrolled as an undergraduate or graduate student in a general academic teaching institution or medical and dental unit in the university system and be in good academic standing as determined by the institution at the time of appointment.
 The person must remain enrolled at the institution throughout the person’s term as a student regent.
 For purposes of this subsection, a person is considered to be enrolled in an institution or unit for a summer term if the person was enrolled in the institution or unit for the preceding semester and:

-(2) if the person has not completed the person’s degree program, is eligible to continue the degree program at the institution or unit in the following fall semester; or
+- if the person has not completed their degree program, is eligible to continue the degree program at the institution or unit in the following fall semester; or

 Also, the statute provides that: “Throughout a student regent’s term, the student regent must maintain a grade point average of at least 2.5 on a four-point scale.”
 Failure to maintain such qualifications will result in the governor declaring the position vacant and subsequently filling the position.